 There is a lot of space for a tent.

-Once we are able to move into the domes, after doors and windows go on...the little house will be potentially available to guests.
-It is not now.
+Once we are able to move into the domes, after a few more items are complete..the little house will be potentially available to guests.
 We hope to have this house available by the summer.
 It is shown in the photos: small, simple and lovely!
 It is one room with a great oven and stove on gas, and a beautiful wood-fire stove for winter heat.
 It has solar electricity all set up.
 The well is here and the sunroom is attached and almost twice the size of the house itself.

 We will provide food for meals and even prepare much of it, (we both really love to cook and bake) but you will need to be willing and able to participate in cooking for yourself at times, and to preparing shared meals.
 We eat well here, but if you want a lot of snack foods between meals, you should stock some.
 Breakfast will likely be oats, fruit, bread...
 Simple...
 On the weekend, at least I will probably cook some sweet or savory eggs pies.
 We are omnivores but also love vegetarian meals and cook very good vegetarian and vegan foods, when the mood strikes.
-We have both eaten vegan-style for many years.
+We have both eaten vegan-style for many years, however maintaining a vegan diet is difficult here.
 Clearly, we all take turns at washing dishes.

 The internet here is spotty at best; some days it will not work.
 In town, you can find a couple of places to use the internet, no problem.

 We ask that visitors refrain while here, from using chemical products that will wash into our water.
 Have you ever washed your hair with honey-water or an egg?
 Both can work well enough to get rid of cement dust, but the egg is better in that case.
-Two for me because I have a lot of hair.
 Really, the stream is below and fish and frogs live there, who we love very much.
 The horse, mule and cow drink there...

 We are on solar power..we have upgrading to do...more panels to connect up for the domes...